-Kevin R. Ford, PhD, FACSM is the Director of the Institute for Human Health and Sports Science Research and Associate Professor in the Department of Physical Therapy, School of Health Sciences at High Point University.
+Kevin R. Ford, PhD, FACSM is the Director of the Human Biomechanics and Physiology Laboratory and Associate Professor in the Department of Physical Therapy, School of Health Sciences at High Point University.
 Dr. Ford is an accomplished researcher in sports medicine and biomechanics.
 He has published over 80 peer-reviewed articles, which have been referenced over 1,800 times in leading medical journals such as New England Journal of Medicine, British Medical Journal, and American Journal of Sports Medicine.
 A recent paper, co-authored by Dr. Ford, that identified biomechanical predictors of a second anterior cruciate ligament injury in young athletes was selected for the prestigious American Orthopaedic Society for Sports Medicine’s NCAA Award.
 He has been funded on multiple National Institutes of Health (NIH) grants as a principal investigator or co-investigator.
 His research involves innovative studies, which answer the question of why devastating injuries occur and to determine how they can be prevented.
 He analyzes the biomechanics of complex movement patterns and sport skills that relate to prevention of injury or enhanced performance in a variety of populations from healthy athletes to patients suffering from traumatic injuries.
 Dr. Ford received his PhD in exercise science and biomechanics from the University of Kentucky.
 He previously worked at Cincinnati Children’s Hospital, most recently as the Co-Director of Research in Sports Medicine and Assistant Professor in Pediatrics at the University of Cincinnati College of Medicine.
 Dr. Ford is a Fellow of the American College of Sports Medicine (ACSM) and Co-Chair of the ACSM Biomechanics Interest Group.

 1. Reed CA, Ford KR, Myer GD, Hewett TE.
 The Effects of Isolated and Integrated ‘Core Stability’ Training on Athletic Performance Measures: A Systematic Review.
 Sports Med. in press.